JRCSTU/CO2MPAS-TA/doc/glossary.rst

         n-characters and one unique WMI code followed by '1'.

     ``is_hybrid``
-         hybrid vehicle where one of the propulsion energy converters is an electric machine.
+         hybrid electric vehicle where one of the propulsion energy converters is an electric machine.

     ``comments``
         you may add comments regarding the DICE procedure.
 In case of extension,